jcoliver/biodiversity-sdm-lesson/README.md

   + run-sdm-pairwise.R: Template to run species distribution model for an insect and its host plant species based on current climate data
   + run-sdm-single.R: Template to run species distribution model for a single species based on current climate data
   + setup.R: Setup script to run at start of project, it will:
-    + Install five additional R packages that are necessary for this lesson (rgdal, raster, sp, dismo, maptools)
+    + Install four additional R packages that are necessary for this lesson (raster, sp, dismo, maptools)
     + Check to make sure the `data` folder was copied correctly during the cloning of the GitHub repository
     + Download climate data from the [WorldClim website](http://www.worldclim.org) If it does not successfully complete all these tasks, please reference the [Troubleshooting](docs/troubleshooting.md) page.